 In addition to glucose, the brain requires certain nutrients, antioxidants, vitamins, and minerals to stay healthy and function at its best.
 All of these essential nutrients can be found in foods that you can purchase at your local grocery store today.
 Here are the top brain foods to regularly include in your diet.

 Leafy greens such as kale, spinach, romaine lettuce, collards, and Swiss chard are among the best foods for brain health.
-They’re rich in brain-boosting nutrients like vitamin K, lutein, folate, and beta carotene, and loaded with powerful antioxidants that protect the brain from deteriorating.
+They’re rich in brain-boosting nutrients like vitamin K, lutein, folate, and beta carotene, and loaded with powerful antioxidants.

 One 2015 study evaluated the eating habits and mental ability of more than 950 older adults for an average of five years.
-Those who consumed one to two servings of leafy greens a day experienced slower mental deterioration than those who ate no leafy greens at all.
+Those who consumed one to two servings of leafy greens a day experienced slower loss in cognition than those who ate no leafy greens at all.
 The researchers noted that the brain benefits likely stemmed from several key nutrients contained in leafy greens, particularly vitamin K.

 No list of brain foods would be complete without fatty fish.
 This is because fatty fish, such as salmon, mackerel, tuna, herring, and sardines, are rich sources of omega-3 fatty acids—a type of healthy, unsaturated fat.
 About 60 percent of your brain is made of fat and about half of that fat is the omega-3 variety.
-Omega-3s are vital for brain health for a number of functions including building brain and nerve cells and supporting learning, memory, and mood.
-They’ve also been linked to lower blood levels of beta-amyloid—the protein that forms damaging clumps in the brains of people with Alzheimer’s disease.
+Omega-3s are vital for brain health for a number of reasons, including supporting learning, memory, and mood.

 One 2017 study found that people with high levels of omega-3s had increased blood flow to the brain.
 The researchers also identified a connection between omega-3 levels and better cognition.
 Not bad for a delicious salmon dinner!

 For being so small, berries sure are powerful.
-From blackberries to blueberries to strawberries, research has shown that the antioxidant compounds in berries have many positive effects on the brain including:
+From blackberries to blueberries to strawberries, research has shown that the antioxidant compounds in berries have many positive effects on the brain.

 Nuts and seeds